JetBrains/kotlin-web-site/docs/topics/mpp/multiplatform.md

 _actual declaration_ that corresponds to the expected declaration.
 This works for most Kotlin declarations, such as functions, classes, interfaces, enumerations, properties, and annotations.

-## How to get started
+## Get started

-* Look through [our examples and tutorials](mpp-share-on-platforms.md) if you want to create applications or libraries, targeting JVM, JS, and other platforms
+* Look through [our examples and tutorials](mpp-share-on-platforms.md) if you want to create applications or libraries targeting JVM, JavaScript, and other platforms
-* Start with the [Get started with Kotlin Multiplatform Mobile](kmm-getting-started.md) if you want to create iOS and Android applications with common code
+* Start with the [Get started with Kotlin Multiplatform Mobile](kmm-getting-started.md) if you want to create iOS and Android applications with shared code

 > New to Kotlin?
 Take a look at [Getting started with Kotlin](getting-started.md).
 >
 {type="tip"}

 ### Sample projects